R42 (New York City Subway car): Retirement

 Following retirement, nearly all cars retired by the R160s were stripped of parts and sunk as artificial reefs.
 After the reefing program ended in April 2010, leftover retired R42s were trucked to Sims Metal Management's Newark facility to be scrapped and processed in mid-2013.
-Meanwhile, the 50 remaining cars retired by the R179s were gradually reassigned to work service starting in summer 2020; they handle such tasks as providing traction for B Division rail adhesion trains and refuse trains.
+Meanwhile, the then-50 remaining cars retired by the R179s were gradually reassigned to work service starting in summer 2020; they handle such tasks as providing traction for B Division rail adhesion trains and refuse collection trains.
+Of the 50 cars in work service, car 4816 was damaged in an accident at Coney Island Yard in October 2022; it was removed off property along with its mate 4817 in April 2023.

 Other R42 cars were saved for various purposes throughout the New York City Subway system.
 The full list includes: